sha-aru-28/PortfolioProj/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: CrossyRoadGame
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A simplified version of a game similar to Crossy Road.
+It would be a grid with 3-5 lanes with moving obstacles, and a movable player.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void setPlayerPosition(int x, int y) — set the player position to coordinates (x,y)
+    - int[] getPlayerPosition() — return the player position as an array [x, y]
+    - void addObstacle(int lane, int position) — add an obstacle at position (x,y) in the grid
+    - void removeObstacle(int lane, int position) — remove an obstacle at that lane/position
+    - void clear() — reset the player position, remove all obstacles, reset score/lives

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void movePlayer(Direction d) — move player one cell in the given direction (up, left, right)
+    - void moveObstacles() — move all obstacles forward one step
+    - boolean checkCollision() — returns true if an obstacle is at the player’s position
+    - int score() — returns current score
+    - boolean isGameOver() — returns true if collision or out-of-bounds or no lives left
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes because the player position, obstacle set, and scores all change over time
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Probably, I'm just not sure right now.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes movePlayer(up) can call like getPlayerPosition() to find the currect position and then add 1 to the y to move the player. checkCollision() can can also call getPlayerPosition() and compare it with obstacles added/removed using addObstacle/removeObstacle.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Playlist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Just creates like an ordered playlist of songs.
+Kernel methods will hae the basic functions to add, get, remove, and reset songs, and the secondary methods can have features like find, next, previous, has song, and size.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addSong(String song) — append song to the end of the playlist
+    - String removeSong(int index) — remove and return the song at index
+    - String getSong(int index) — return the song title at index
+    - int getCurrentIndex() — return current index
+    - void clear() — remove all songs and reset current index
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void shuffle() — randomly reorder the playlist
+    - String nextSong() — change the current index by adding 1 and returning the song
+    - String previousSong() — change the current index by subtracting 1 and returning the song
+    - boolean contains(String song) — true if song exists in playlist
+    - int size() — return the number of songs in the playlist
+    - insertSong(int index, String song) — place a song at index
+    - String nowPlaying() — return the song at the current index
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes because the songs and the index changes every time
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't think so
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, like nextSong() can call getCurrentIndex() and add 1 to i to return the new song.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: EntertainmentTracker
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Tracks movies and TV shows a user wants to watch/already watched (maybe even books read and a TBR list) and logs data about each item (watched status, rating, notes, type, etc).
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addItem(String title) — add an item with title to the watchlist
+    - String removeItem(int index) — remove and return the title at index
+    - String getItemTitle(int index) — return the title at index
+    - void clear() — remove all items
+    - int size() — return number of items
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void markWatched(int index) — set watched flag for item at index
+    - boolean isWatched(int index) — return the watched status
+    - void rate(int index, int stars) — set a rating (1–10) for item at index
+    - Integer getRating(int index) — return rating
+    - String[] search(String keyword) — return titles containing keyword
+    - void addNote(int index, String note) — add a short note to an item
+    - String getItem(int index) — returns all data about the item
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes the items’ watched status, ratings, and notes change and also the items can be added/removed.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes I could create an internal class to like store title, watched status, rating, notes, and type.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Not Sure
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yeah, filterByWatched can call kernel methods such as getItemTitle and isWatched for each item

 ## Post-Assignment